WebCuratorTool/webcurator-v2-legacy/docs/guides/system-administrator-guide.rst

 Web Curator Harvest Agent - wct-agent.xml
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The configuration for the harvest agent is stored in the within the
+The configuration for the harvest agent is stored within the
 /WEB-INF/classes/wct-agent.xml file.

 If this harvest agent can only harvest material for a set number of